superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

    import superannotate as sa

-Initialize SDK with the config file created in the previous step:
+Authenticate and initialize SDK with the config file created in the previous step:

 .. code-block:: python